edelstone/tints-and-shades/README.md

 Now you can generate the same meticulously-crafted tints and shades without leaving your canvas (and automatically create local color styles, too).
 Grab the plugin [from the Figma Community](https://www.figma.com/community/plugin/1580658889126377365/tint-shade-generator).

+## Feedback and contributing

+If you notice a bug or want a feature added, please [file an issue on GitHub](https://github.com/edelstone/tints-and-shades/issues/new) or just [email me](mailto:contact@maketintsandshades.com) the details.

+If you’d like to contribute, comment on an [open issue](https://github.com/edelstone/tints-and-shades/issues) or open a new one describing your approach.
+Once aligned, submit a PR.

 ## API

 The Tint & Shade Generator exposes its color engine as a standalone API.
-It generates tints and shades, derives related color palettes, and performs common color conversions.
+It generates tints and shades, derives related palettes, and performs common color normalization and conversion.

 It can also be used independently in your projects.